 - 27 ACT composite score (or combined 1210 SAT critical reading and math score) and a 3.80 high school grade-point average (GPA), OR

 - 30 ACT composite score (or combined 1330 SAT critical reading and math score) and a 3.70 high school GPA

 Minimum Requirements for Transfer Admission to Honors

 - 3.50 cumulative GPA on at least 24 semester hours of transferrable college credit.
-Students with fewer than 24 semester hours will be admitted based on the criteria for first-year students, above.
+Students with fewer than 24 semester hours will be held to the 3.50 transfer GPA in addition to the criteria for first-year students, above.

 Minimum Requirements for International Student Admission to Honors